Z-siteA Companion to the Works of Louis Zukofsky

 36.2 Staten Island: large island in NYC harbor.

 36.5 To her and / Her mother half-blind…: this probably refers to Kate Hecht, who along with her husband, S. Theodore Hecht, was among of LZ’s closest friends since the latter were students together at Columbia University.
 In Meaning A Life, Mary Oppen mentions that Kate’s mother was “nearly blind” (Santa Barbara, CA: Black Sparrow Press, 1978: 92).
+The Hechts lived on Staten Island around this time and LZ would often visit.
 The Mary at 36.22 might be Mary Oppen, but she mentions that she and George were first introduced to LZ by Mary Wright (84-84).

 36.13 Michelangelo: Buonarroti Michelangelo (1475-1564), Italian Renaissance painter who in two different projects produced frescos for the Sistine Chapel in the Vatican.